trefx/5s-crate/0.2-DRAFT/index.md

 ## Archive serialisation

-A compliant Five Safes Crate SHOULD be stored and transferred as an [ZIP archive](http://www.pkware.com/documents/casestudies/APPNOTE.TXT) containing a single [BagIt directory](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) (_bag_) of an arbitrary name,_ _which payload _data/_ contains the RO-Crate Metadata File _ro-crate-metadata.json_ and any required data files (e.g. inputs).
+A compliant Five Safes Crate SHOULD be stored and transferred as an [ZIP archive](http://www.pkware.com/documents/casestudies/APPNOTE.TXT) containing a single [BagIt directory](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) (_bag_) of an arbitrary name, which payload folder `data/ contains the RO-Crate Metadata File `ro-crate-metadata.json` and any required data files (e.g. inputs).

 Internally a processing TRE MAY choose to unpack a ZIP file to a local file store, taking necessary security and performance precautions (see [Security considerations](#security-considerations)).

 The BagIt [payload manifest](https://www.rfc-editor.org/rfc/rfc8493.html#section-2.1.3) [[RFC8493](https://doi.org/10.17487/rfc8493)] MUST be present using sha-512 checksums, and the [tag manifest](https://www.rfc-editor.org/rfc/rfc8493.html#section-2.2.1) SHOULD be included as sha-512 [[FIPS 180-4](https://doi.org/10.6028/NIST.FIPS.180-4)].
-Payload and tag manifests using other checksums MAY be included, taking care to exclude _tagmanifest-*_ from their checksums.
+Payload and tag manifests using other checksums MAY be included, taking care to exclude `tagmanifest-*` files from their checksums.

 Example: